Home Alone: Critical response

 Variety magazine praised the film for its cast.
 Jeanne Cooper of The Washington Post praised the film for its comedic approach.
-Hal Hinson, also of The Washington Post, praised Columbus' direction and Culkin's performance.
+Hal Hinson, also of The Washington Post, praised Columbus's direction and Culkin's performance.
 Although Caryn James of The New York Times complained that the film's first half is "flat and unsurprising as its cute little premise suggests", she praised the second half for its slapstick humor.
 She also praised the dialogue between Kevin and Marley, as well as the film's final scenes.
-Roger Ebert of the Chicago Sun-Times gave the film a 2 1/2 out of a 4-star rating and 2 thumbs down.
+Roger Ebert of the Chicago Sun-Times gave the film a 2 1/2 out of a 4-star rating.
 He compared the elaborate booby-traps in the film to Rube Goldberg machines, writing "they're the kinds of traps that any 8-year-old could devise, if he had a budget of tens of thousands of dollars and the assistance of a crew of movie special effects people" and criticized the plot as "so implausible that it makes it hard for [him] to really care about the plight of the kid [Kevin]".
 However, he praised Culkin's performance.

 Owen Gleiberman of Entertainment Weekly magazine gave the film a "D" grade, criticizing the film for its "sadistic festival of adult-bashing".
-Gleiberman said that "[John] Hughes is pulling our strings as though he'd never learn to do anything else".
+Gleiberman said that John Hughes "is pulling our strings as though he'd never learn to do anything else".
 Peter Bradshaw of The Guardian gave the film three out of five and praised Culkin's "vivid screen presence, almost incandescent with confidence".
-However, he criticised his acting, calling it "a bit broad and mannered".
-Ali Barclay of the BBC wrote "Culkin walks a fine line between annoyance and endearment throughout the film."
+However, he criticized his acting, calling it "a bit broad and mannered".
+Ali Barclay of the BBC wrote, "Culkin walks a fine line between annoyance and endearment throughout the film."
 He also called Home Alone "a film which manages to capture some of the best qualities of Christmas".